 – David Begley March 10 2021

-Rhubarb planted at the monk's garden.
-The rhubarb crown is on the inside of the Hügelkultur bed.
+I planted raspberry canes, a blueberry bush, rhubarb crowns, completed the Hügelkultur bed and began laying cardboard mulch paths.
+One rhubarb crown is on the inside of the Hügelkultur bed.
 It should spread in height and width and give us beautiful leaves to draw and fruit to eat.
 Before planting, I added ash and well rotted manure, topped with soil and a wool mulch.

 15 March 2021